-Even with the most diligent parents, avoidance is not 100% protection.
+Avoidance is very difficult to achieve because of the potential for cross-contact.
+It can also lead to dramatic restrictions on every day activities and can cause anxiety, sadness, and social isolation.
+Even extreme diligence avoidance is not 100% protection because accidents happen.
 One of my patients was a five-year-old boy named Timmy.
-He was allergic to peanuts, and his mother was always careful and hyper vigilant.
+He was allergic to peanuts, and his mother was always careful and hyper-vigilant.
 But one day she took Timmy to an ice cream shop and ordered him a sundae specifying no nuts.
 After his second spoonful, Timmy said, “Mommy, I don’t feel good.”
 He began to break out in hives all over his body and was wheezing loudly.
-She quickly checked the sundae and saw bottom Reese’s Pieces at the bottom, which contain peanuts.
+She quickly checked the sundae and saw Reese’s Pieces (which contains peanuts) at the bottom.
 She raced him to the nearest hospital, where I met them.
 He immediately received a dose of adrenalin and his symptoms subsided.

-The tragedies of stories of patients with peanut allergies who died because they ate a food unknowingly containing peanut are too numerous to detail.
+Avoidance means that patients and their families have to be careful about what they eat and bring into the house.
+There are too many tragic stories of food allergy patients with peanut allergies who died because they ate a food unknowingly containing peanut are too numerous to detail.
 The Food Allergy & Anaphylaxis Network is a great organization that puts out alerts when a food product has been contaminated with a potential allergen and offers excellent updates of new laws protecting food allergy patients.

-If you or your child has a severe food allergy, you should carry injectable epinephrine known as an Epipen or Twin-Jet.
-This medication can be purchased with a physician’s prescription, and the patient should be shown when and how to use it in the office.
+If you or your child has a severe food allergy, you should carry two injectable epinephrine injectors.
+This medication requires a physician’s prescription, and the patient should be shown when and how to use it in the office.
+Epinephrine is the first course of action for anaphylaxis but always follow your Emergency Care Plan.
 If you do need to use it, seek medical attention afterward for observation.
-If your food allergy is less severe, and you develop hives, for example, you can take an oral antihistamine like Claritin.
+Follow your Emergency Action Plan for other allergic reactions.

-The new blood testing technology we use in out NYC and Long Island offices can pinpoint the specific food allergy you are sensitive to.
+The new blood-testing technology we use in our NYC and Long Island offices can pinpoint the specific food allergy you are sensitive to.
 Knowing what the source is and how sensitive you are can help to avoid exposure.
 To get tested, contact us today.

 - Genetics: A child with one allergic parent has a 33% chance of developing allergies.
 With both parents having allergies, 70%.

 - Antibiotics: New studies show that taking antibiotics early in life can “clean out” helpful gut flora, making a child more susceptible to developing food allergies.
-A number of studies have found that taking probiotics can restore the good flora and decrease the chances of developing food allergies.
-Long-term antibiotic use can also result in Candida overgrowth.
+A number of studies have found that taking probiotics can restore good flora and decrease the chances of developing food allergies.
 If you think you have a food allergy, contact us to get tested.
 We can help.

 Contact us today to schedule your new patient appointment or learn more about our unique 3-step approach for allergy treatment and testing.